Go directly to product information

 Save:

-• store your ashanti pepper in closed packaging
+• store your ashanti pepper in a closed container

 • preferably store in a dark, dry and cool place